We provide people with simple and trustworthy nutrition information.

 Working towards a harmonised labelling policy

 Our nutrition labelling approach is comprehensive and robust, covering all our brands and markets, and the target we set is very stretching.
 We have put a global governance model in place and executed numerous extensive monitoring activities, checking nutrition labelling product by product.
-In 2016, we will continue to drive our labelling commitment in a harmonised manner across our total foods and beverages portfolio.
+We will continue to drive our labelling commitment in a harmonised manner across our total foods and beverages portfolio.

 Nutrient profiles to help define better products